LaviniaThosatriavi/Alibaba-TradeGuardAI/README.md

 - Improve transparency in credit standings.
 - Optimize fund management and operational efficiency.
 - Attract more merchants by offering a fair and objective rating system.
+- Increase efficiency in refunds.
+Consumers will benefit from more efficient refund processes, leading to quicker resolution of issues and enhanced satisfaction.
+- Strengthen consumer loyalty via improved refund efficiency and transparent ratings.